Road Warriors: Jim Crockett Promotions/World Championship Wrestling (1986–1990)

 On April 19, 1986, The Road Warriors won the inaugural Jim Crockett, Sr. Memorial Cup Tag Team Tournament by beating Ron Garvin and Magnum T. A. in the finals.
 Building upon their rapid push, Hawk and Animal were featured attractions of The Great American Bash 1986 tour where they were matched against Ivan and Nikita Koloff as well as the Midnight Express.
-At Starrcade '86, the Road Warriors were featured in a Scaffold Match, defeating the Midnight Express.
+At Starrcade '86: The Skywalkers, the Road Warriors were featured in a Scaffold Match, defeating the Midnight Express.

 The Warriors joined forces with Dusty Rhodes and Nikita Koloff in a bloody feud with The Four Horsemen.
 During the 1987 Great American Bash, the rival sides faced off in the first ever WarGames match.
-The Road Warriors were on the winning side of War Games both matches that summer taking their feud with the Horsemen to Starrcade '87, where they lost by disqualification to Tully Blanchard and Arn Anderson.
+The Road Warriors were on the winning side of War Games both matches that summer taking their feud with the Horsemen to Starrcade 1987, where they lost by disqualification to Tully Blanchard and Arn Anderson.
 The Road Warriors also picked up the NWA World Six-Man Tag Team Championship twice alongside Dusty Rhodes.
 The Warriors engaged in a violent feud with The Powers of Pain (The Barbarian and The Warlord) where the Road Warriors finally met their equal physically, but the angle ended when the Powers of Pain left JCP after finding out they were booked against the Road Warriors in a series of Scaffold Matches that they were supposed to lose.

 In 1988, Hawk and Animal turned heel, attacking substitute partner Sting during a defense of the Six-Man championship.
 They finally won the NWA World Tag Team Championship on October 29, 1988, in New Orleans, Louisiana, at a house show against the Midnight Express, In November of that year the Road Warriors played a role in ending Dusty Rhodes' tenure as head booker for the promotion.
 During the November 26 episode of World Championship Wrestling, which was under strict instructions from TBS television executives prohibiting blading, the Road Warriors attacked Rhodes, removed a spike from their shoulder pads, and attempted to gouge his eye out.
-Rhodes was fired for that episode shortly after Starrcade '88.
+Rhodes was fired for that episode shortly after Starrcade 1988.
 Before Rhodes was fired, Animal beat him at the Clash of the Champions, so the Road Warriors were allowed to pick a new partner to hold the NWA World Six-Man Tag Team titles; they picked AJPW superstar Genichiro Tenryu, but the titles were quickly abandoned.